 “The collection was intended to draw you outdoors.
 The cast-bamboo fretwork is plucked from classic island Chippendale motifs.
-From the tassels on the outdoor pillows to the wavy skirt on the rattan furniture, the whimsical details evoke the playful but elegant Palm Beach.”
+The tassels on the outdoor pillows and other whimsical details evoke the playful but elegant Palm Beach.”

 What’s the most important element to consider when designing an outdoor living space?